Excited Birders Migrate to Port Arthur for Spring

 The J.D.
-Murphree Wildlife Area is a diverse wetland along the Texas Chenier Plain and Texas Point National wildlife refuge extends along the Gulf of Mexico shore land with tidal flats, shallow freshwater lakes and marsh influenced by daily tides.
+Murphree Wildlife Area is a diverse wetland along the Texas Chenier Plain and Texas Point National wildlife refuge extends along the Gulf of Mexico shore land.
+Birds love tidal flats, shallow freshwater lakes and marsh influenced by daily tides.

 Make sure you bird Pleasure Island, overlooking Sabine Lake, which stretches all the way to Louisiana.
 And, come back for fall migration.
 Migratory birds make Port Arthur a twice-a-year-stop.

 Here’s what to look for, when: